 Architectures with Private subnets are a relic of on-premises Three tier architecture.

-The assumption with this legacy (non-Cloud) architecture and specifically its data layer, is that data required network isolation in a private subnet.
+The assumption with on-premises legacy (non-Cloud) architecture and specifically its data layer, is that data required network isolation in a private subnet.
 Why?
 Because historically SQL databases have simple clear text communication protocols.

-To meet security shortcomings in the data layer with legacy SQL server protocols, databases are deployed in private non-Internet addressable network zones, to limit data breach risks.
+To meet security shortcomings in the data layer with legacy SQL server protocols, databases are deployed in private non-Internet addressable network zones (aka “network isolation”), to limit data breach risks.

 Serverless isn’t only about thinking about “servers” less, it’s also about thinking about your data layer less.